 We plan to finance our future cash needs through the Sales Agreement or other public or private equity or debt offerings, government or other third-party funding, product collaborations, strategic alliances, licensing arrangements or a combination of these.
 Additional capital may not be available in sufficient amounts, on reasonable terms or when we need it, if at all, including pursuant to the Sales Agreement, and our ability to raise additional capital may be adversely impacted by worsening global economic conditions and the disruptions to, and volatility in, the credit and financial markets in the United States and worldwide resulting from, among other things, the evolving effects of the COVID-19 pandemic.
-Our existing stockholders could suffer dilution or be negatively affected by fixed payment obligations we may incur if we raise additional funds through the issuance of additional equity securities or debt, including equity securities already sold and that may in the future be sold pursuant to the Sales Agreement as well as the equity securities to be sold in connection with our recently-announced public offering of common stock.
+Our existing stockholders could suffer dilution or be negatively affected by fixed payment obligations we may incur if we raise additional funds through the issuance of additional equity securities or debt, including equity securities already sold and that may in the future be sold pursuant to the Sales Agreement.
 Furthermore, these securities may have rights senior to those of our common stock and could contain covenants or protective rights that would restrict our operations and potentially impair our competitiveness, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.